Section developed by Dr. Gabriel Altit. First published on January 5, 2025.

 These concepts emphasize that PDA Doppler is best interpreted as a dynamic physiologic signal rather than a static pressure estimator.
 While it provides valuable insight into timing, impedance, and shunt behavior, it should not be used in isolation to quantify systolic pulmonary artery pressure.
 Integration with tricuspid regurgitation velocity, systemic blood pressure, septal configuration, ventricular performance, and the overall clinical context remains essential for accurate hemodynamic interpretation.

 In this left-to-right, restrictive patent ductus arteriosus, the peak systolic velocity corresponds to a pressure gradient of 16.6 mmHg (2.04 m/s) to 19.3 mmHg.
 When aligned with the ECG, a transient reduction in left-to-right ductal velocity is observed immediately following the QRS complex with a velocity in early systole at 0.89 m/s to 1 m/s (corresponding to 3.2 mmHg - 4 mmHg).
-Of note, the assumptions underlying the modified Bernoulli equation are not fully met in the setting of a patent ductus arteriosus.
-As a result, converting ductal flow velocities into pressure gradients represents an approximation, and these estimates should be interpreted with an understanding of the limitations inherent to this simplified application of the equation.
+We also know it is early systole that the gradient is at 0.89 m/s based on the tracing below the baseline capturing velocities in the adjacent vessel during mechanical systole indicating there is increase in flow velocities occuring.
+Of note, the assumptions underlying the modified Bernoulli equation are not fully met in the setting of a patent ductus arteriosus and events in the Aortic/Pressure curves are not necessarily simultaneous.
+Converting ductal flow velocities into pressure gradients represents an approximation, and these estimates should be interpreted with an understanding of the limitations inherent to this simplified application of the equation.
 This indicates that during very early systole, the instantaneous pressure gradient between the aorta and the pulmonary artery briefly decreases, resulting in reduced ductal flow velocity.
 Shortly thereafter, ductal flow accelerates and reaches a plateau that is maintained through the remainder of systole (peak systolic velocity) and into diastole, until the subsequent QRS complex.
-This early systolic phenomenon can be explained by the onset of right ventricular ejection while the left ventricle is still in isovolumic contraction.
+One possible explanation for this early systolic phenomenon is the earlier onset of the right ventricular ejection, while the left ventricle is still in isovolumic contraction.
 During this brief phase, pulmonary artery pressure rises before aortic pressure has fully increased, temporarily narrowing the aorto-pulmonary pressure gradient and reducing left-to-right ductal flow.

 This Doppler profile is consistent with an unrestrictive left-to-right patent ductus arteriosus with minimal pressure gradient across the ductus.
 The measured peak velocity is low, approximately 0.58 m/s, corresponding to an estimated instantaneous systolic aorto-pulmonary pressure gradient of only ~1.4 mmHg.
 This indicates near-equalization of aortic and pulmonary artery pressures, a hallmark of an unrestrictive ductus.
 The waveform is highly pulsatile, with clear systolic acceleration after the QRS followed by marked deceleration in diastole, and velocities approaching near-zero during end diastole (before the QRS).
 This pattern reflects the fact that, in a large PDA, the ductus offers very little resistance to flow.
 As a result, systolic aortic pressure is readily transmitted into the pulmonary circulation, while during diastole the aorto-pulmonary pressure gradient diminishes substantially as pressures converge.
 The low velocities do not imply low shunt volume; rather, they imply pressure equalization.
 Of note, the low velocity throughout the cardiac cycle may also reflect that systemic vascular resistance, while still higher than pulmonary vascular resistance (given the fully left-to-right shunt), remains relatively close to pulmonary vascular resistance, thereby limiting the magnitude of the aorto-pulmonary velocity gradient across the ductus.